kristoferbirgir/MotorSaleJava/README.md

 ### 13th April, 2025 - Final
 - User stories 13–15 have been implemented.
 During this final push, we focused on polishing all functionalities to ensure a smooth user experience and reliable performance.
 - The project is now stable and ready for presentation.
+- It runs locally and uses the backend from last semester, you just have to build and run the app in AndroidStudio.
 - Product owner: Kristófer Birgir